nguyenquyhy/Flight-Events/SERVER.md

 *For ATIS bots:*
 - View channel: you should set this to Allow.
 Sometimes due to server setup to hide channels until clicking some emote, the bot cannot see any channels in the server without this permission.
+- Change nickname: you should set this to Allow.
+ATIS bot will change its nickname to what you specify in the command.
 - Connect: Allow
 - Speak: Allow
 - Priority Speaker: Allow